 Meet the Team

 Grayson is an emerging zoo/aquarium leader and self-advocate for Autism Spectrum Disorder, Anxiety, ADHD and Sensory Processing Disorder.
-He is a member of the Association of Zoos and Aquariums’ Diversity Committee and an advisory board member of Modeling Zoos and Aquariums as Inclusive Communities of Science (MoZAICS).
-Grayson’s background is in zoo conservation education and engagement, having worked at three AZA-accredited institutions working up from teen volunteer to management.
-Additionally, he is currently getting his masters in Teaching of Biological Sciences from Miami University’s Project Dragonfly, serves as an advisor to Immerse Universe and is a zoo historian by night.
+In addition to his role with ZANE, he serves as a member of the Association of Zoos and Aquariums’ Diversity Committee, a co-principal investigator on Beyond Access (NSF-funded initiative focused on neurodiversity in zoos, aquariums, science centers, children's museums and public gardens), and a researcher on Inclusive Workplaces for Neurodivergent Individuals in Informal STEM Learning (IWISL).
+Grayson’s background is in zoo conservation education and engagement, having worked at three AZA-accredited institutions working up from teen volunteer to management and gotten a Masters in Teaching of Biological Sciences from Miami University's Project Dragonfly.
+By night, he is a zoo historian and avid wildlife traveler/photographer.

 Grayson currently lives in the Salt Lake City metro area with his wife Courtney.
 When not doing zoo activities, he is probably wildlife watching, traveling, hiking, enjoying Disney animation, going to a museum or seeing a musical.